 Archives: Resources

-Correlates of perceived and internalized stigma among abortion patients in the USA: An exploration by race and Hispanic ethnicity This study estimated the proportion of abortion patients in the USA reporting perceived and internalized stigma, and asses …
+Misoprostol in women’s hands: A harm reduction strategy for unsafe abortion This study estimated the proportion of abortion patients in the USA reporting perceived and internalized stigma, and assessed associations between those outcomes and wome …

 Unsafe abortion is a significant contributor to maternal mortality in Nigeria, and treatment of postabortion complications drains public healthcare resources.
 Provider estimates of medications, supplies, and staff time spent in 17 public hospitals were used to estimate the per-case and annual costs of postabortion care (PAC) provision in Ogun and Lagos states and the Federal Capital Territory.

-Correlates of perceived and internalized stigma among abortion patients in the USA: An exploration by race and Hispanic ethnicity Malawian women in all sectors of society are suffering from social implications of unwanted pregnancy and unsafe abortion. …
+Misoprostol in women’s hands: A harm reduction strategy for unsafe abortion Malawian women in all sectors of society are suffering from social implications of unwanted pregnancy and unsafe abortion.
+Unwanted pregnancies occur among women who have …

 Despite Zambia’s relatively progressive abortion law, women continue to seek unsafe, illegal abortions.
 Four domains of abortion attitudes – support for legalization, immorality, rights, and access to services – were measured in 4 communities.